timesscar/tinyllama-docs/docs/itxllama/games/winGameCompat.md

 | Warcraft 2 | Good               |    |
 | Warcraft 3 | Bad               | RAM requirements are too high for the Llama. |
 | Xcom | Good               | GoG version works with OPL3, but does not appear to work with midi.   |

+*All games were tested with a Voodoo 3 3000, and the SOM set to 500mhz, with a processor and case fan in place.
+It uses a bare bones windows 98 installation with [drivers from the ITX Llama github](https://github.com/eivindbohler/itxllama?tab=readme-ov-file#windows-98-drivers), then fully patched using http://v4.windowsupdaterestored.com, and the [voodoo 1.07 drivers](https://www.dosdays.co.uk/topics/Manufacturers/3dfx/3dfx_voodoo3_3000.php) installed (not affiliated, use at your own risk).
+Games were tested with any available introductory mission, using default detail settings and resolution.
+"Bad" indicates that the game will not load or is otherwise unplayable due to performace constraints.
+"Poor" indicates that the game is playable, but with poor framerate and likely requires low detail settings.
+"Good" means the game is playable without special considerations.
+Playable games may still benefit from adjustment of detail settings.*